5hraddha/5hraddha/README.md

 💻 I'm a Software Engineer based out of VA, USA.
 ☕️ Currently, I am looking for volunteer based web development works.
 If you have any interesting idea or project to collaborate or a freelancing project to work upon, I will be happy to connect.
 🔍 Looking to collaborate on open source/commercial/personal projects.
-📮 Please, contact me at my [email](mailto:mailmeatshraddha@gmail.com) for any opportunities.
+📮 Please, contact me at my LinkedIn page for any opportunities.

 ###